automl/AutoRL-Landscape/README.md

 pip install -e . # install the executable of this repository into the newly made environment
 ```

+### Additional dependency for Mujoco
+The environments require Mujoco which needs to be installed in addition to the python bindings.
+You can find installation info [here](https://github.com/openai/mujoco-py#install-mujoco).

 ### Additional dependency for `phases ana modalities ...`

 The modality analysis uses `python3-libfolding`, which depends on the `C++` library